2010 Stockholm bombings: Suspect

 Taimour Abdulwahab al-Abdaly (12 December 1981 – 11 December 2010) was identified as the prime suspect.
 According to information from his Facebook profile and the muslima.com dating site (where he was looking for a second wife), he was a 28-year-old Iraqi Swede born in Baghdad who grew up in Tranås and was naturalized as a Swedish citizen in 1992.

 After completing secondary school in Sweden in 2001, al-Abdaly studied at the University of Bedfordshire and graduated with a degree in sports therapy in 2004.
 That year, he married a Swedish citizen of Iraqi and Romanian background with whom he had two daughters, born in 2007 and 2009, and a son born in 2010.
 At the time of the bombings, he was living with his wife in the Bury Park district of Luton, Bedfordshire.
 The Bury Park area has featured prominently in counter-terrorist investigations.
-His wife, who holds fundamentalist Islamic views, and he named their son Usama after Usama bin Laden.
+His wife holds fundamentalist Islamic views and they named their son Usama after Usama bin Laden.
 They returned to Sweden on 19 November to visit relatives in Tranås.

 In 2007, he began travelling repeatedly to Jordan and Iraq.
-In 2008, traveled to Syria.
+In 2008, he traveled to Syria.
 Al-Abady collected new Swedish passports in 2001, 2007 and 2008, the last of which he claimed to have lost.

 During his stay in Britain, al-Abdaly lived in Luton for almost a decade.
 Reports indicated that he became more religious and more angry in the late 2000s.
 During Ramadan in 2007, after al-Abdaly tried to recruit other Muslims who shared his political views when he preached at the Luton mosque he stormed out when confronted about his beliefs and was forbidden to return.
 His Facebook profile was reported to contain a mixture of technophile and Islamic fundamentalist postings, peppering sentiments such as "I love my Apple iPad" with references to "the Islamic Caliphate state" and Yawm al-Qiyamah.
 Al-Abdaly also posted internet videos of Chechen fighters and abused Iraqi prisoners.